 Step 1: Micellar water (optional)

 Use micellar water for oily and acne-prone skin before washing your face with a cleanser if you need to remove makeup.
 Micellar water should be rinsed off whether you use a cleanser after it or not otherwise it may clog your pores and lead to even more breakouts.
 Micellar water should not be used as a toner because the two have absolutely different purposes.
 We use micellar water (a cleanser) to remove makeup and we use a toner to restore skin’s pH after cleansing.

-La Roche-Posay Effaclar Micellar Cleansing Water and Makeup Remover for Oily Skin, Oil-Free
+La Roche-Posay Effaclar Micellar Cleansing Water and Makeup Remover for Oily Skin, Oil-Free is another option.

 Step 2: Cleanser

 Evening is that awesome time of the day when you can use more effective acne treatment products.
 I’m talking about products with benzoyl peroxide.
 Benzoyl peroxide kills the P. acnes (bacteria linked to acne).

 Caution: benzoyl peroxide may cause redness, irritation, itchiness, peeling if you have not been using it before.
 Start with 4% or 5% benzoyl peroxide.
 Use your cleanser with benzoyl peroxide less often (depending on severity your skin’s reaction to this ingredient) if it causes irritation.
 Use a night soothing cream afterwards (without SPF).